Sur1ive/42tokyo_push_swap/README.md

 less than 10000 -> 2<br>
 less than 11500 -> 1<br>

-I got 5 in sorting hundred numbers and 4 in sorting five hundred numbers.(not perfect)<br>
+I got 5 in sorting hundred numbers and 4 in sorting five hundred numbers, and 112% as the final grade.(not perfect)<br>

 ## NOTICE
 42 Project must be written in accordance with the 42 school norm, otherwise the grade is 0: